comp1100/comp1100.github.io/_sources/intro.md

 After each assessment, each individual will be graded against the criteria. **Individual student contribution to the team component is determined by the logs in the source code repository**.

-For each competency, the student will receive on of the following:
+For each competency, the student will receive one of the following:
 * **Meets expectations**: The student has clearly demonstrated this competency based on the evidence found in the repository.
 * **Not yet**: The student has not yet demonstrated this competency.
 * **New submission required**: The student/team must resubmit some part of the submission within 5 working days and be re-assessed.